-The Association's management has completed an assessment of the effectiveness of internal control over financial reporting as of December 31, 2018.
+The Association's management has completed an assessment of the effectiveness of internal control over financial reporting as of December 31, 2019.
 In making the assessment, management used the 2013 framework in Internal Control - Integrated Framework, promulgated by the Committee of Sponsoring Organizations of the Treadway Commission, commonly referred to as the "COSO" criteria.

-Based on the assessment performed, the Association concluded that as of December 31, 2018, the internal control over financial reporting was effective based upon the COSO criteria.
-Additionally, based on this assessment, the Association determined that there were no material weaknesses in the internal control over financial reporting as of December 31, 2018.
+Based on the assessment performed, the Association concluded that as of December 31, 2019, the internal control over financial reporting was effective based upon the COSO criteria.